mrWh1te/Botmation/README.md

 BotAction
 ---------

+Botmation's goal is to cover all the possibilities of web crawling functionality with separate composable functions called `BotAction`'s.

-A `BotAction` is an async function that does one particular thing, like change the page URL, take a screenshot, type something with a keyboard, click something with a mouse, etc.
+A `BotAction` is an async function that does one particular thing.
+For example, change the page URL, take a screenshot, type something with a keyboard, click something with a mouse, manage your Instagram account, etc. Some kind of User based web automation, from really specific minute to high-level tasks.

-Botmation's goal is to cover all the possibilities of web crawling with `BotAction`'s, organized into themes and domains.
-Some `BotAction`'s are very simple, without any parameters, while others are complex with multiple higher-order sync functions that must be called to retrieve them.
-Either way, these functions are units for assembly, like in a factory.
+These functions are passed in a Puppeteer Page instance and are all organized by type.
+Some `BotAction`'s are very simple, without any parameters, while others are complex with multiple higher-order sync functions that must be called first, to retrieve the actual `BotAction`.

+`BotAction`'s are designed for composing, that is they are all considered bot "parts" (units of functionality that make up web crawlers) that you declare in order, to build a bot that does what you need.
+Therefore, `BotAction`'s are for assembly, like in a car factory, assembly lines build the cars, part by part.
+Similarly, Botmation, has a particular type of `BotAction` that assembles `BotAction`'s into into new `BotAction`'s or bot parts, if you will.

+> It's confusing at first, especially if your new to Functional programming, but a `BotAction` can both be a part of a Bot and a Bot itself, thanks to the compositional nature of the function's design.
+If you don't understand it right now, don't worry, keep on as the code is easier to get.

-Assembling `BotAction`'s is done with a fundamental type of `BotAction` called `Assembly Lines`. `Assembly Lines` run a sequence of `BotAction`'s, one by one, in the order declared.
+Assembling `BotAction`'s is done with a fundamental type of `BotAction` called `Assembly Lines`. `Assembly Lines` assemble `BotAction`'s in a sequence, one by one, in the order declared, then run the actions.
 The best one to get started with, is the simplest one, called `chain()()`.

 Chain
 -----

 The `chain()()` `BotAction` runs the declared `BotAction`'s, in the order received.
-Here is an example of a `chain()()` that will run `BotAction`'s to take screenshots of various web sites:
+Here is an example of a `chain()()` that runs `BotAction`'s to take screenshots of Google & Dogpile:

 ```typescript
 const page = await browser.newPage() // Puppeteer Browser